 Carolyn Bolton | Board Chair & Director of Project Youth | firstname.lastname@example.org

-A native Californian, in 1975, Carolyn moved from the Los Angeles area to Oceanside with her family.
-Carolyn is a local business owner in the field of natural medicine, is a certified Holistic Health Practitioner and has a background in Human Resources Management.
+A native Californian, in 1975 Carolyn moved from the Los Angeles area to Oceanside where she now resides with her wife Becky.
+Carolyn is a natural health practitioner, local business owner in the field of natural medicine, and has a background in personnel management.

 Raphael Rubalcaba | Director of HIV Prevention Programs | email@example.com